 We can’t throw the baby out with the bathwater, of course.
 Elster refers to contingent response tendencies that would carry from situation to situation, but they tend to be specific rather than general.
 If we break down character into specific interactions between person and types of situations, we can understand things a little more accurately.

 Instead of calling someone a “liar,” we might understand that they lie on their taxes but are honest with their spouse.
 Instead of calling someone a “hard worker,” we might come to understand that they drive hard in work situations, but simply cannot be bothered to work around the house.
 And so on.
 We should pay attention to the interplay between the situation, the incentives and the nature of the person, rather than just assuming that a broad character trait applies in all situations.

 This carries two corollaries:

-B. We might better understand ourselves!
-Imagine if you could be the rare individual whose positive traits truly did carry over into all, or at least all important, situations.
+- We might better understand ourselves!
+Imagine if you could be the rare individual whose positive traits truly did carry over into all, or at least all critical, situations.
 You would be traveling an uncrowded road.